Required Curriculum, Term 1 Course Descriptions

 In this course, students learn about the complex responsibilities facing business leaders today.
 Through cases about difficult managerial decisions, the course examines the legal, ethical, and economic responsibilities of corporate leaders.
 It also teaches students about management and governance systems leaders can use to promote responsible conduct by companies and their employees, and shows how personal values can play a critical role in effective leadership.

-FIELD 2 immerses student teams in emerging markets, requiring them to develop a new product or service concept for global partner organizations around the world.
+FIELD Global Immersion requires student teams to develop a new product or service concept for global partner organizations around the world.
 Students travel to their global partner organizations at the end of Term 2.